makerdao/mips/MIP84/MIP84.md

 **MIP84c11: Modify Protocol-Owned Vault Emulation Collateral Virtual Price Ceiling** Defines the ability to modify the POVEC's Virtual Price Ceiling.

-**MIP84c13: Long-term replacement of the Protocol-Owned Vault Emulation** Defines how the POVE must eventually be replaced by a smart contract based Protocol Owned Vault
+**MIP84c13: Long-term Replacement of the Protocol-Owned Vault Emulation** Defines how the POVE must eventually be replaced by a smart contract based Protocol-Owned Vault.

 ## Motivation